-"Excellent work," replied to boss.
+"Excellent work," replied the boss.
 "Have the edited final versions emailed to me by three this afternoon.
 We will publish them in tomorrow's paper."

-"Can do.
-Sounds good," said Victoria as she packed up her gear.
+"Can do," said Victoria as she packed up her gear.
 She glanced towards the stage, where the entire Naberg family huddled together, hugging.
 She approached the stage.

 "Wonderful address, Mr. President," said Victoria.
 "You know, I am also a puppeteer.
 I see you have small children and I would be happy to donate a show to them."

 "Oooh, we love puppets!" said one of the girls.

 "Can she do one for us, Daddy?" asked the lone boy.

 "I don't see why not," said Naberg.

 "We will require proof of a background check," said Naberg to Victoria.